 progressed regressed to the point of not only rewarding despicable behavior, it has given a sadistic class of people who reward sociopathic behavior a more efficient system in which to control the masses.
 This rivals the twisted vagaries of the worst of the Roman Empire two millennia ago – the era of the psychopathic emperor Nero.

 So, what is the genesis of this corrosive system plaguing most of the planet?

 It probably dates back to the Goldsmiths of Medieval England or the Knights Templar of Medieval Europe, but there’s no need to go that far back in time.
 It’s difficult to present evidence to those who have been unable to break out of the Capitalist Indoctrination Process long enough to think for themselves.
 Let’s stick to modern Capitalism and go back to a seminal event that took place between 1910 and 1913 in the United States.

-This event is the planning and execution of the largest crime ever perpetrated on the (non-indigenous) people of the U.S. It was done by a greedy group of predators who were part of a class of people whose wealth was attained through war, weapons sales, drug sales, the stealing and hoarding of resources and most profitable of all – slavery.
+This event is the planning and execution of the largest crime ever perpetrated on the (non-indigenous) people of the United States.
+It was done by a greedy group of predators who were part of a class of people whose wealth was attained through genocide, war, weapons sales, drug sales, the stealing and hoarding of resources and most profitable of all – slavery.